SuryaKrishnaMoorthy/meet/README.md

 		WHEN the user opens the app;
 		THEN the user should see a list of upcoming events

-	- Scenario 2: User should see a list of suggestions wen they search for a city
+	- Scenario 2: User should see a list of suggestions when they search for a city

 		GIVEN the main page is open;
 		WHEN the user starts typing in the city textbox;